baptistemesta/reactive-workshop/README.md

 }
 ```

-### Add a new api method that return a stream of comments and associated artists filtered by a genre name
+### Add a new API method that return a stream of comments and associated artists filtered by a genre name

-It should be called on this url: `http://localhost:8080/genre/{genre}/comments/stream`
+It should be called on this URL: `http://localhost:8080/genre/{genre}/comments/stream`

 and return an infinite stream of json like this: